Barbu Lăzăreanu: Legacy

-The writer was survived by son Alexandru.
-In 1956, he had been the Deputy Foreign Minister, in charge during the absence of Minister Preoteasa.
-He became noted for his unorthodox response to the Hungarian anticommunist revolt, which he described as a "necessary process of democratization", though both he and Preoteasa were involved in the effort to contain its spread into Romania.
+The writer was survived by his widow Sara (who died and was cremated in February 1973), and by their son Alexandru.
+In 1956, the latter had been Deputy Foreign Minister, in charge during the absence of Minister Preoteasa.
+He became noted for his unorthodox response to the Hungarian anticommunist revolt, which he described as a "necessary process of democratization", though both he and Preoteasa were subsequently involved in the effort to contain its spread into Romania.
 Later a Head of Department, Lăzăreanu Jr was instrumental in obtaining Romania's affiliation to UNESCO and the United Nations.
 Lăzăreanu Jr became Ambassador Extraordinary to the United Kingdom in February 1964.
 In 1973, he was serving as Romanian Ambassador in the Republic of Upper Volta.

-He died in Bucharest in October 1991, almost two years after the fall of Romanian communism.
+The Romanian Revolution of 1989, which resulted in the removal of communist symbolism, ensured that Lăzăreanu Sr's remains were removed from the mausoleum, alongside all other such urns.
+Alexandru had taken his pension by 1985, and was dedicating himself to reediting works by Lăzăreanu Sr. According to Romanian Israeli journalist Alexandru Mirodan, he had fallen into disgrace with the regime, and found his name progressively struck out from public record.
+After the fall of Romanian communism, he lived in Bucharest.
+Despite his own rapid descent into poverty, he helped Mirodan with research on his father's biography, also sending him a rare copy from Moses Gaster's works.
+He died in Bucharest in October 1991.